Pueraria tuberosa

 Pueraria tuberosa, commonly known as kudzu, Indian kudzu, or Nepalese kudzu, Vidarikand, Sanskrit: Bhukushmandi (भूकुशमंडी) is a climber with woody tuberculated stem.
 It is a climbing, coiling and trailing vine with large tuberous roots.
 The tubers are globose or pot-like, about 25 cm across and the insides are white, starchy and mildly sweet.
 Leaves are trifoliate and alternate, while the leaflets are egg-shaped, with round base and unequal sides.
 They are 18 cm long and 16 cm wide and are hairless above.
 Flowers are bisexual, around 1.5 cm across and blue or purplish-blue in color.
 The fruit pods are linear, about 2–5 cm long and constricted densely between the seeds.
 They have silky, bristly reddish-brown hair.
 Seeds vary from 3 to 6 in number.

 It is native to India, Pakistan, and Nepal.
 In Telugu, Kudzu is termed as Nela Gummadi, Dari Gummadi, Vidari Kanda.

 Conservation status

-Kudzu is facing extinction in the wild because of herb hunters who trade the tubers illegally to agents of pharmaceutical or Ayurvedic companies.
-In the black market, the red variety kudzu tuber of about 10 kg is believed to be very expensive ranging up to lakhs of rupees.
-The tubers are not disturbed from the plant, but the agents draw the juice of the tuber using syringes.
+Pueraria tuberosa is not yet evaluated as per the IUCN but it is widely distributed in the Indian subcontinent(India, Pakistan, Nepal, Bangladesh, and Myanmar) and faces no serious threat.
+However, regional threats exist due to the unethical extraction of wild tubers on a large scale for traditional medicines.
+Despite this, this geophytic species remains abundant in the lower elevations(Shiwaliks) of the west Himalayas, indicating a stable population in these geographical regions.